Listen to articleSarah (Female)

 Definition 1 (Exogenous Security).
 A security mechanism is exogenous with respect to an AI agent if it operates outside the agent's decision architecture — intercepting, filtering, or constraining the agent's inputs or outputs without participating in the agent's internal reasoning process.

-Definition 2 (Intrinsic Security).
-A security mechanism is intrinsic with respect to an AI agent if it operates within the agent's decision architecture — participating in the perception, reasoning, or action stages of the agent's internal processing loop.
+Definition 2 (Endogenous Security).
+A security mechanism is endogenous with respect to an AI agent if it is tightly coupled with the agent's decision architecture — operating within the perception, reasoning, or action stages with access to the agent's internal state, including intermediate reasoning, memory contents, and goal representations.

 Environmental Transfer.
-Exogenous security is bound to the environment for which it was designed.
-Intrinsic security, because it operates within the agent's architecture rather than at its environmental boundary, transfers with the agent across environments.
+Exogenous security is coupled to the environment for which it was configured.
+Endogenous security, because it operates within the agent's architecture rather than at its environmental boundary, transfers with the agent across deployment contexts — with the important caveat that its effectiveness against environment-specific attack classes may vary.

 Physical Domain Applicability.
-For agents operating in physical environments, the meaningful attack surface includes sensor inputs, environmental conditions, and actuator commands — none of which are accessible to traditional input-output filtering.
+For agents operating in physical environments, meaningful attack surfaces include sensor inputs, environmental conditions, and actuator commands — most of which are not accessible to traditional input-output filtering at the software boundary.
+Defenses that operate within the agent's perception and decision layers can address these threat vectors.

 4. The Agentegrity Framework

-We model an autonomous AI agent as a system executing a continuous Perception-Decision-Action loop:
+We model an autonomous AI agent as a system executing a Perception-Decision-Action loop:

 Default Dimension Weights